How it all started…

 Students may enrol and attend school if they are five years old on or before 30th April that year.
 A child must, by law, attend school at the age of six (6).
 All enrolment forms need to be filled out before your child can attend Bundarra Primary School, we also require a copy of your child’s Immunisation records and Birth Certificate.
 We recommend students attend their closest neighbourhood school.
 More information on this can be found at Find My School:

-The school has 7 classes; consisting of One foundation class, one grade 1/2 composite, one 2/3 composite, one grade 3/4 composite, one Grade 4/5 composite and two grade 5/6 composite classes.
+The school has 5 classes; consisting of one foundation/1 composite, one 2/3 composite, one 3/4 composite and two 5/6 composite classes.
 The school aims to keep under a 20:1 staff to pupil ratio in the junior classrooms, to provide students with a high level of individual teacher support.

 Annual Implementation Plan